-On November 30, 2009, the Company granted one 5-year option to each of its three independent directors, Mr. Douglas MacLellan, Mr. Mototaka Watanabe and Mr. Zhiqing Chen, to purchase in the aggregate 54,000 shares of the Company's common stock at an exercise price of US\$5.00 per share, in consideration of their services to the Company.
+On November 30, 2009, the Company granted one 5-year options to each of its three independent directors, Mr. Douglas MacLellan, Mr. Mototaka Watanabe and Mr. Zhiqing Chen, to purchase in the aggregate 54,000 shares of the Company's common stock at an exercise price of US\$5.00 per share, in consideration of their services to the Company.
 These options vest quarterly at the end of each 3-month period, in equal installments over the 24-month period from the date of grant.
-However, upon a change of control, the option shall automatically become fully vested and exercisable as of the date of such change of control.
+However, upon a change of control, the option shall automatically become fully vested and exercisable as of the date of such changes of control.
 These options were valued at US\$2.64 per share which represents the grant date fair value of these options.
 The related compensation expenses will be recognized over its vesting period.
-Total aggregate value of the transaction that the Company recognized for these options for the three month period ended March 31, 2010 was US\$23,760, which was recorded in general and administrative expenses as share-based compensation expenses.
-Going forward the cost of these options will be expensed as they vest.
+Total aggregate value of the transaction that the Company recognized for these options for the six month period ended June 30, 2010 was US\$41,580, which was recorded in general and administrative expenses as share-based compensation expenses.